tee3/build-emacs-ci/.github/README.md

 * build and publish all pre-releases on tag
   * tags that match the regular expression `emacs-[0-9]+\.[0-9]+-rc[0-9]+`
 * build and publish the `master` branch nightly.

+## License

+Copyright 2019 Thomas Brown (tabsoftwareconsulting@gmail.com)

+The scripts and programs contained in this distribution are licensed under the GNU General Public License (v3.0).
+See the LICENSE file for details.